-- an NHS numbers report that provides GP practices with NHS Numbers for patients who might potentially be suitable for eRD.
+- an NHS numbers report that provides GP practices with NHS Numbers for patients who might potentially be suitable for eRD

-- support and guidance for GPs on how to increase their eRD use.
+- additional support and guidance for GPs on how to track and increase their eRD use

-You can also email firstname.lastname@example.org to request more information about this service.
+You can email email@example.com to request more information about this service.

 If you're a GP practice, you can find out more on how to request eRD data on our requesting eRD data page.

 If you're a patient, find out more about eRD on our information for patients page.